-But your husband is right there in the trenches with you.
-He’s your partner, your teammate, your biggest cheerleader.
-At least he should be.
-If he’s not, talk to him.
-Ask him for what you need.
+But your spouse is right there in the trenches with you.
+They’re your partner, your teammate, your biggest cheerleader.
+At least they should be.
+If they aren’t, talk to them.
+Ask them for what you need.

-Remember, you’re a stepmom because you fell in love with a man who has kids.
-He loves you and he loves them.
-He has every incentive to make it work.
-Sometimes he just needs to hear what you need from him.
+Remember, you’re a stepmom because you fell in love with a person who has kids.
+They love you and they love the kids.
+They have every incentive to make it work.
+Sometimes they just needs to hear what you need from them.

-Here are six things that every stepmom needs from her husband:
+Here are six things that every stepmom needs from her spouse:

 What does this look like?

 There are lots of ways your spouse can support your relationship with his children.
 They can talk about you when you’re not around.
 Not to relate everything back to you, but just to keep you as part of the discussion.